endg/edww/content/en/2018-01-17-thanks-marcel-schilling.md

 > If your problem is solved, don't forget to close this issue.

 Yes!
 The fewer open issues I see, the happier I feel.
 Every single Github issue requires a decision: Should I fix it?
 Answer it?
 Ignore it?
 Ask for more info?
 Close it?
-When I go through a large number of Github issues, I have to constantly switch channels in my mind, and I guess you all know the initial friction when you are about to tackle a new problem (you need time to warm up --- perhaps take a look at Twitter, have some snacks, and so on, and then take a deep breath, only to find it is already 5pm).
+When I go through a large number of Github issues, I have to constantly switch channels in my mind, and I guess you all know the initial friction when you are about to tackle a new problem (you need time to warm up --- perhaps take a look at tw, have some snacks, and so on, and then take a deep breath, only to find it is already 5pm).
 In my busy (or lazy) days, I almost wish I could pay you to close your own issues if they are not really big deal.

 Marcel also pointed out that one could help edit the source of the **bookdown** book and send a pull request if the book is not clear.
 Joyful tears were rolling down my face.
 I love people who know how to edit files online on Github.
 I, just, love, them.